marmareya/Ford_Gobike/README.md

  - User Type ("Subscriber" = Member or "Customer" = Casual)
  - Member Year of Birth
  - Member Gender

+> You can find the dataset here: https://www.fordgobike.com/system-data

 ## Summary of Findings